iainctduncan/papers/source/background.rst

 matters (CTN: Puckette 1991, 70).

-As with many textual DSL's, it is possible for the advanced programmer to extend both Max and Pure Data by writing "externals" in the C and C++ languages.
-In Max, this facility is called the Max Software Development Kit, or SDK (CTN: Lyon 2012, 3).
+As with many textual DSL's, it is possible for the advanced programmer to extend both Max and Pure Data by writing *externals* (extensions) in the C and C++ languages.
+In Max, the tooling for this facility is called the Max Software Development Kit, or SDK (CTN: Lyon 2012, 3).
 The popularity and extensibility of Max and Pure Data has led to thousands of patcher objects being available for Max and Pure Data, both included